William Gregory (chemist)

-William Gregory FRCPE FRSE FCS (25 December 1803 – 24 April 1858) was a Scottish physician and chemist.
+William Gregory FRCPE FRSE FCS (25 December 1803 – 24 April 1858) was a Scottish medical doctor and chemist.
 He studied under and translated some of the works of Justus von Liebig, the German chemist.
 Gregory also had interests in mesmerism and phrenology.

 Life

 Gregory was the fourth son of Isabella MacLeod and James Gregory, and was born at 2 St Andrew Square in Edinburgh, (since demolished).

 After a medical education he graduated at the University of Edinburgh in 1828, and moved into chemistry, studying at the University of Geissen.
 In 1831 he introduced a process for making the "muriate of morphia", which came into general use.
 "Gregory's salt" in terms of modern chemistry was a mixture of morphine hydrochloride and codeine hydrochloride, obtained from opium by use of calcium chloride.

 In the 1830s he is recorded as living in his father's townhouse with his brothers at 10 Ainslie Place on the Moray Estate in the western New Town of Edinburgh.

 In 1832 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Robert Christison, and served as the Society's Secretary from 1844 to 1858.
 In 1834 he was elected a member of the Aesculapian Club.

 After studying for some time on the continent he established himself as an extra-academical lecturer on chemistry at Edinburgh.
 He was appointed Professor of Chemistry at the Andersonian University, Glasgow, and then at the Dublin Medical School, and in 1839 was appointed professor of medicine and chemistry in King's College, Aberdeen.
 In 1844 he was elected to the chair of chemistry at Edinburgh in succession to his old teacher Thomas Charles Hope.
 Andrew Fyfe filled his post in Aberdeen having unsuccessfully also contested the Edinburgh chair.
 He was a successful expository lecturer, but in his later years suffered much from a disabling disease.

 Gregory was interested in animal magnetism and mesmerism.

 He died at his home on Princes Street on 24 April 1858, leaving a widow and one son.
 He is buried in Canongate Kirkyard on the Royal Mile.
 He shares the grave with his siblings, adjacent to his parents.
 It lies in the south-west corner of the graveyard, to the right hand side of Adam Smith's grave.